Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Mock Observables

 Another aspect of the dark predictions is the greater abundance of galaxies in the "green valley": the transition phase between star-forming and quiescent galaxies.
 This feature applies to both dark simulations, but is particularly prominent in Uchuu.
 Unlike the colour offset arising from the galaxy age bias, galaxies in this mass range typically have a broader range of calculated magnitudes, which, like the high variance in spectra, may be attributed to variations in the halo mass accretion history and internal dynamics.
 Furthermore, an effect of the stochastic modification is the enhancement of the green valley population; as the modification is sensitive to a frequency range which captures a specific set of star formation features, the correction it implements may only constitute a partial shift in the photometric colour.

 We have shown in \citetalias{Chittenden} that the variability in star formation history, particularly at late times, is an important factor in modelling photometry.
 Even in cases where the Fourier Transforms of Uchuu galaxies are well predicted, the star formation histories in Uchuu may have lost additional high frequency information from being based on temporal predictors which were interpolated over a sparser time domain in Uchuu, which could not be rectified by a \ac{illtng}-based stochastic modification.
 Uchuu galaxies in this mass range are also slightly redder on average than TNG-Dark, which corresponds to declining star formation histories in this mass range.
 In fact, this effect is seen at the approximate mass at which biased galaxy ages begin to appear, suggesting that over-quenching is indeed a prevalent issue.
-This emphasises the importance of constraining late star formation to accurately predict observable data.
+In \cref{sec:KS2}, we see that the improvements of most colour distributions following modification are significant for low mass, preferentially star-forming galaxies, unlike high mass, quiescent galaxies; emphasising the importance of constraining late star formation to accurately predict observable data.
+However, the modification shows a modest recovery of the colour distribution for massive galaxies in dark simulations, signifying the utility of reshaping their star formation histories.